This package contains the following programs:

 The purpose of this routine is to develop the above stated abilities so that the kick can be lifted slowly with control and for the icing on the cake held at the full split extended position.
 Our program relies on Zaichik Stretching and reciprocal inhibition.
 The former takes each involved joint apart into individual muscles and uses their actions against each other to lengthen the fibers with the pain of the stretch reflex.
 The later, trains the muscles to contract in the needed ranges, while allowing the supporting muscles to relax and move deep into needed positions.

-The Open Front Split Training Program, a $39.99 value, is a 40 minutes long video containing specific warm up and conditioning exercises for the Open Front Split, the necessary Zaichik Stretching exercises to target the muscles involved as well as a cool down section.
+All three levels of Open Front Split, Beginners, Intermediate and advanced, containing specific warm up and conditioning exercises for the Open Front Split, the necessary Zaichik Stretching exercises to target the muscles involved as well as a cool down section.
 This is what links the true front split with the side split, since it focuses on adductors, hip external rotation and inner hamstrings.